 Anyone who reads my blog regularly knows that I’m not a shopper, but even still, there are three places you absolutely should go shopping if you are in Rochester:

-- House of Guitars – Is this Irondequoit store really the “world’s largest guitar store”?
+- House of Guitars – Is this Irondequoit store actually the “world’s largest guitar store”?
 I have no idea, but it’s impressive either way.
 You’ll find new and vintage guitars, keyboards, drums, and amplifiers in the front of the store and millions of albums (from vinyls to CDs) in the back.
 It’s huge, it’s got autographed guitars with great stories, and the people are cool.
 Check it out.

 - Artisan Works – Is it a museum or a gallery full of art for sale?
 Well, given that there’s an admission charge, I suppose that makes it a museum, but it’s pretty cool to realize you can actually walk out of the gallery with artwork you now own (some of it is even available for rent!).
 The place is gigantic, and that’s an understatement and the rooms aren’t set up like your standard gallery.
 You’ll find artists at work, also, so you can see art at every step of creation.
 Super cool.